The Peninsula's First Choice

-At Gleim's, we believe the entire process of buying a diamond should be a special occasion.
-That's why, from the moment you walk in the door, we work very hard to make you feel comfortable and to ensure that you select a diamond you're completely happy with and proud to own.
+At Gleims, we believe the entire process of buying a diamond should be a special occasion.
+That's why from the moment you walk in the door we work hard to make you feel comfortable and to ensure that you select a diamond you will be happy with and proud to own.

-Diamonds are the rarest, hardest, most valuable gems in the world.
-No other gem is as able to maintain its beauty and remain as unmarked by a lifetime of wear.
-A diamond must be properly graded, represented, and priced to be worthy of purchase.
+Among the most valuable gems in the world, the diamond is the only gem able to maintain its beauty and remain relatively unharmed by a lifetime of wear.
+A diamond must be properly graded and represented.
+Here is a brief guide to the Four C’s.

 The Four C's

-The beauty of a cut diamond lies in its ability to refract light and disperse color.
-The "ideal cut" diamond describes a round brilliant diamond that has been cut to precise proportions calculated to produce the maximum fire and symmetry.
-It is a very rare diamond that adheres to these rigorous standards.
+The beauty of a faceted diamond lies in its ability to refract light and disperse color.
+The "ideal cut" diamond describes a round brilliant diamond that have been cut to precise proportions using a mathematical formula to produce the maximum fire, brilliance and symmetry.
+Although the term is widely used, there are very few diamonds that are ideally cut.

 With diamonds, even the smallest variation in color can make a big difference.
-Generally, the closer a diamond comes to being absolutely colorless, the more valuable it is.
-The presence of color ranges from barely discernible - in the rarer, near colorless diamonds - to varying tinges of light yellow and brown.
+In grading for color we are in actuality grading for the lack of color.
+The closer a diamond comes to being absolutely colorless the more rare and valuable it is.
+The presence of color ranges from colorless, to near colorless, to varying tinges of faint yellow and brown.

-Diamond weight is measured in carats.
-There are 142 carats to an ounce.
-A carat can be divided into 100 equal parts called points, so a 50-point diamond is one-half of a carat.
-Because large diamonds are very rare, value increases geometrically in proportion to weight.
-Therefore a diamond that is twice the size of another of similar quality will be worth four to five times as much.
+The universal unit used to measure a diamond is the carat.
+A carat can be divided into 100 equal parts called points.
+For example a .50ct diamond is half of a carat, and a .75ct is three quarters of a carat.
+The larger the diamond the more rare, thus increasing the value exponentially.
+A diamond that is twice the size of another of similar quality will be worth four to five times as much.

-It's important to remember that weight isn't everything.
+It's important to remember that weight is just one factor in determining the perfect diamond.
 The value of two diamonds of the same weight can vary greatly depending on the color, clarity, and cut.
-Customers who are flexible in terms of size may get a more pleasing diamond.